Tracy Wolff: Copyright infringement accusations

-In 2022, Tracy Wolff faced a lawsuit from Lynne Freeman, an unpublished author, alleging that Wolff's Crave series had substantial similarities to Freeman's unpublished manuscript, Blue Moon Rising, which Freeman had submitted to the same literary agent, Emily Sylvan Kim, in 2010 Freeman cited overlapping plot elements, character dynamics, and details, including an Alaskan setting, a supernatural romance, and scenes featuring mystical occurrences.
+In 2022, Tracy Wolff faced a lawsuit from Lynne Freeman, an unpublished author, alleging that Wolff's Crave series had substantial similarities to Freeman's unpublished manuscript Blue Moon Rising, which Freeman had submitted to the same literary agent, Emily Sylvan Kim, in 2010 Freeman cited overlapping plot elements, character dynamics, and details, including an Alaskan setting, a supernatural romance, and scenes featuring mystical occurrences.

 Wolff and her publisher, Entangled Publishing, denied the allegations, emphasizing that the creative elements in Crave were independently developed.
-The lawsuit, still ongoing, has raised complex questions about originality and creative overlap in the romantasy genre.
+The lawsuit raised complex questions about originality and creative overlap in the romantasy genre.
+In March 2026, a judged ruled against Freeman, stating many of her assertions called on the use of common phrases, which "trivializes copyright law," and that Wolff's and Freeman's works were "vastly different in substance, style, structure, length, tone and mood."
+The 160-page ruling has been widely circulated on social media and in fan communities.